Hirschman-Widder densities: Introduction and main results

 In the case where $p( x ) = x^n$, note that the assumption $m \geq 3$ in the first statement is necessary.
 Indeed, the $m = 2$ case is covered by the second assertion, since every pair of numbers is trivially in arithmetic progression.

+The exceptional null set $\cN \subset (0,\infty)^m$ appearing in Theorem~\ref{T1sidedexample}(1) has the following structure.
+If a tuple $\balpha$ lies in the complement of $\cN$ in $(0,\infty)^m$ then $p \circ \Lambda_\balpha$ is not a P\'olya frequency function for any non-homothetic polynomial $p$.
+The tuples in $\cN$ are precisely those of the form $( \alpha_1, \ldots, \alpha_m )$ such that the coordinates of the reciprocal tuple $( \alpha_1^{-1}, \ldots, \alpha_m^{-1} )$ are either $\mathbb{Q}$-linearly independent or are roots of a countable family of non-zero polynomials given in (\ref{Ef1f2}).
+The $\mathbb{Q}$-linearly dependent tuples lie on a countable union of hyperplanes, and the zero loci of the polynomials in~(\ref{Ef1f2}) also lie on null sets.
+The reciprocals of these tuples form the null set $\cN$.

-As is discussed in Section~\ref{Sprobability}, the Hirschman--Widder densities are connected to classical probability theory.
-In the present work, we connect them to another area: the theory of symmetric functions, and specifically Schur polynomials.
-In fact, this also has a connection to probability: we show below that these densities can be reconstructed from finitely many moments, via symmetric function identities.
+As discussed in Section~\ref{Sprobability}, the Hirschman--Widder densities are connected in multiple ways to classical probability theory.
+In the present work, we link them to another area: the theory of symmetric functions, and specifically Schur polynomials.
+In fact, this also has a possible connection to probability theory: we show below that these densities can be reconstructed from finitely many moments, via symmetric function identities.

 \begin{definition} Given a field $\F$ of size at least $m \geq 2$, and a tuple $\blambda = ( \lambda_1, \ldots, \lambda_m )$ of non-negative integers $\lambda_1 \leq \cdots \leq \lambda_m$, we define the corresponding \emph{Schur polynomial} to be the polynomial extension of the function